FlareXes/Hashnode/cljkmzfzj07xhzznv29s44sdb.md

 Bruce Schneier once said "Anyone, from the most clueless amateur to the best cryptographer, can create an algorithm that he himself can't break." also known as **Schneier's Law**.

 I'm not saying you should never write a crypto algorithm otherwise who will give us more good crypto libraries and algorithms?
-I'm just saying, don't use them in production if it doesn't satisfy all [Rules of Thumb](https://flarexes.com/cryptography-for-developers#heading-rules-of-thumb).
+I'm just saying, don't use them in production if it doesn't satisfy all the mentioned [best practices](https://fireflaredb.hashnode.dev/cryptography-for-developers-and-best-practices#heading-best-practices-to-follow-in-cryptography).

 You should definitely read this short article by Bruce Schneier If you want to be a good Cipher Designer in the future - [Memo to the Amateur Cipher Designer](https://www.schneier.com/crypto-gram/archives/1998/1015.html#cipherdesign).